 If the period that Amazon Route 53 was not 100% Available is confirmed by us, then we will issue the Service Credit to you within one billing cycle following the month in which your request is confirmed by us.
 Your failure to provide the request and other information as required above will disqualify you from receiving a Service Credit.

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Route 53, or any other Amazon Route 53 performance issues: (i) that result from a suspension described in Section 6.1 of the AWS Agreement; (ii) caused by factors outside of our reasonable control, including any force majeure event, denial-of-service attack or Internet access or related problems beyond the demarcation point of Amazon Route 53; (iii) that result from any actions or inactions of you or any third party; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (v) arising from our suspension and termination of your right to use Amazon Route 53 in accordance with the AWS Agreement; (vi) that result from you exceeding usage limits stated in the Amazon Route 53 documentation (collectively, the “Amazon Route 53 SLA Exclusions”); or (vii) that result during a period that you were not using all four virtual name servers (for example, ns123.awsdns.com, ns123.awsdns.net, ns123.awsdns.co.uk and ns123.awsdns.org) assigned to your “hosted zone”.
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Route 53, or any other Amazon Route 53 performance issues: (i) that result from a suspension described in Section 6.1 of the AWS Agreement; (ii) caused by factors outside of Amazon Route 53’s reasonable control, including any force majeure event, denial-of-service attack or Internet access or related problems beyond the demarcation point of Amazon Route 53; (iii) that result from any actions or inactions of you or any third party; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (v) arising from our suspension and termination of your right to use Amazon Route 53 in accordance with the AWS Agreement; (vi) that result from you exceeding usage limits stated in the Amazon Route 53 documentation (collectively, the “Amazon Route 53 SLA Exclusions”); or (vii) that, with respect to public DNS only, result during a period that you were not using all four virtual name servers (for example, ns123.awsdns.com, ns123.awsdns.net, ns123.awsdns.co.uk and ns123.awsdns.org) assigned to your “hosted zone”.
 If availability is impacted by factors other than those used in our calculation of 100% Available, then we may issue a Service Credit considering such factors at our discretion.